tketo/war-of-the-ring-windsurf/docs/War of the Ring Rules Guide.md

 ### Strongholds and Sieges
 - **Field to Siege**: Army in a Stronghold region may fight a field battle or retreat into siege before any round; move defenders to Stronghold box (update `siegeStatus: in`), battle ends, attacker may advance.
 - **Siege Rules**:
-  - Max 5 units in Stronghold; excess to reinforcements.
+  - Max 5 units in Stronghold (and any number of leaders); excess removed immediately when a Stronghold comes under siege and placed in reinforcements (SP: reinforcements, FP: reserves, not permanent casualties).
+Units in reinforcements can re-enter the game later via recruitment.
   - Holds all leaders/Characters; no retreat or movement (except sortie).
   - Besieging army moves as if owning the region.
   - Siege breaks when region has no enemy units; defenders return to map (`siegeStatus: out`).